-You may not know it, but many people who send you an email know the exactly when you open it and even where you are at the moment of opening it.
-Many marketing companies have been using small pieces of code in their promotional emails that can track both the location and the time when someone opens up the messages they send.
+Did you know that many people who send you emails know exactly when you open it and even where you are when you do?
+Many marketing companies use small pieces of code in their promotional emails that can track both the location and the time when someone opens up the messages they send.

-Here’s how it works: The sender of the email embeds an invisible 1 x 1 pixel image, a so-called pixel tracker, into the content of the message, or possibly inside an attached document.
-When that email is opened, the image pings the server it originates from with information like the time, location, and the device the recipient is using.
-This way, the sender knows how many people open their newsletter as well as where and when, so they can improve their content based on these parameters.
+The sender of the email embeds an invisible 1 x 1 pixel image, a so-called pixel tracker, into the message or an attached document.
+When that email or attachment is opened, the email server requests that tiny image from the server where it’s stored.
+That request betrays the opening time, the location, and the device, revealing your information to the sender.

-1. Click on the gear icon and select Settings.
+1. Click on the gear icon in the upper right-hand corner and select Settings.

 4. Scroll down to the bottom and click Save Settings.